All Segal objects are generalised monads in spans: Algebraic and fibrous patterns

 Morphisms from $\cat{X}\to\cat{P}$ to $\cat{Y}\to\cat{P}$ are also called $\cat{X}$-algebras in $\cat{Y}$, and their $(\infty,1)$-category is denoted $\cat{Alg}_{\cat{X}}(\cat{Y})$.

-\begin{lemma}[{\cite[Lemma 9.10]{chu21:_homot_segal}}] The domain of any weak Segal fibration $\func{f}\colon\cat{X}\to\cat{P}$ admits a structure of algebraic pattern, where an arrow is active if it is over an active arrow of $\cat{P}$, inert if it is $\func{f}$-cocartesian and lies over an inert arrow, and an object is elementary if it lies over an elementary of $\cat{P}$.
-In particular, Segal morphisms between (sources of) weak Segal fibrations over $\cat{P}$ are exactly their morphisms of weak Segal $\cat{P}$-fibrations. \end{lemma}
+\begin{lemma}[{\cite[Lemma 9.10]{chu21:_homot_segal}}] The domain of fibrous pattern $\func{f}\colon\cat{X}\to\cat{P}$ admits a structure of algebraic pattern, where an arrow is active if it is over an active arrow of $\cat{P}$, inert if it is $\func{f}$-cocartesian and lies over an inert arrow, and an object is elementary if it lies over an elementary of $\cat{P}$.
+In particular, Segal morphisms between (sources of) fibrous $\cat{P}$-patterns are exactly their morphisms of fibrous $\cat{P}$-patterns. \end{lemma}